yichunzhao/jpa-cache-spring/README.md

 @Query and @Modifying for Update/Insert/Delete data against database.

 Discussion:
-if @Query queries are involved in persistence context, bean life-cycyle?????
+if a @Query-query is involved in persistence context, bean life-cycle?????